Due to Pisa’s famous leaning tower when you go on a private tour of Pisa you will leave happy but maybe slightly leaning!

 With a striking dusty blue frontage is the Palazzo Blu which faces the river.
 A guided tour of this Palazzo Blu will show you its exuberant 19th-century decoration inside.
 The foundation that looks after the palace looks after art collections by Pisan artists from the 14th century to the 20th century.
 Also at different stages throughout the year are various temporary exhibitions.

-Travel Tips for Tuscany
+Travel Tips for Pisa

 Best Time To Visit